palantir/policy-bot/README.md

   organizations: ["org1", "org2"]
   teams: ["org1/team1", "org2/team2"]

-  # A user must have a permission in this list for their approval to count for
+  # A user must have at least the minimum permission in this list for their
-  # this rule.
-Valid permissions are "admin", "maintain", "write", "triage",
+  # approval to count for this rule.
+Valid permissions are "admin", "maintain",
-  # and "read".
+  # "write", "triage", and "read".
+  #
+  # Specifying more than one permission is only useful to control which users
+  # or teams are selected for review requests.
+See the documentation on review
+  # requests for details.
-  permissions: ["admin", "maintain", "write"]
+  permissions: ["write"]

   # Deprecated: use 'permissions: ["admin"]'
   #